carsonbergen/WalkDog/README.md

 - and the bell button opens up the notifications modal where you can see various notifications, and reject or accept any of the incoming friend requests.

 # Cases/functions implemented
 A great deal of what we wanted to implement, were implemented.
-Here is comprehensive list:
+Here is a comprehensive list:
 - Earning achievements
 - Tracking walks
     - Additionally a map feature was added to show the user as they walk